 Steve took me through rooms full of stock and into their shipping department.
 He said that it was a slow day, though they seemed quite busy and already had several carts full of outgoing packages.
 Clearly, PMI is doing something right!

 Next to that was the kit building station.
 That’s where the Tower Tek kit, haul kit, and other kits are assembled.
-Having sold quite a few of PMI’s kits, it was interesting to see where they all get put together.
+Having sold quite a few of PMI’s kits, it was fascinating to see where they all get put together.

-Steve led me to a room where the yarn is woven together into thicker strands.
+Steve led me to a room where the yarn is woven into thicker strands.
 These thicker strands are woven onto bobbins, which will be used on the rope machines to make the final product.
 This room felt a lot like the spider room that Peter Parker goes into the new Spider-Man movie.
 As you walk through the aisle, you are immediately surrounded on both sides and above by small threads.

 I’ve always been proud to carry PMI products, but seeing things in person gave me a deeper appreciation for what goes into the equipment.
-This post just barely touches on the intricacies involved.
+This post barely touches on the intricacies involved.

-If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com
+If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com.

 Update: Steve Hudson passed away in December 2013.
 I’m grateful to have had the chance to meet him.